-Based at Thompsons Solicitors’ Central London office, Alexandra Scott is an experienced medical negligence and personal injury solicitor, specialising in claims arising from trans-vaginal tape (TVT) operations.
+Based at Thompsons Solicitors’ Central London office, Alexandra Scott is an experienced medical negligence and personal injury solicitor, specialising in claims arising from tension-free vaginal tape operations.
 Many women have experienced serious problems following these mesh sling implants, which have been used to treat urinary incontinence.
 Some have suffered chronic pain, injury to surrounding organs, sexual difficulties and infection.

 Alexandra is an active campaigner to have the surgical technique completely banned.

 Alexandra’s current caseload in London and South East England, includes other clinical negligence claims for operations that have gone drastically wrong, sometimes resulting in the death of the patient.
 Alexandra also handles claims arising out of substantial delays in diagnosing and treating brain haemorrhages, as well as serious illnesses such as cancer.

 Alexandra, who has only ever acted for claimants, qualified as a solicitor in 2011, having worked in a paralegal capacity from 2004.